kylestephens-labs/dental-review-mvp/docs/misc/prove_enforcement_8_paths/tasks.md

 ⸻

 If you want, I can output micro-prompts for any subset (e.g., T12, T17a, T23, T30/T30b) so you can paste them into Cursor exactly as “one task at a time.”

+Need to revisit the feature flag lint and commit size